PatRakowicz/Ancient-Void-MC-ModPack/.github/README.md

 Will be using [Curse Forge](https://www.curseforge.com/)

-[broken] To have it load on twitch, open the `Dev` folder and run the `setup.bat` It should download and load anything nessessary and will show up on your twitch launcher.

 ## Contributing
 To help with any error, you are free too.
 Just make sure to speak with one of the three main project contributors to do so.